 Prevent discharges from waste disposal containers.
 Cover waste disposal containers at the end of every business day and prior to a Predicted Rain Event.

-Waste disposal containers that can be emptied by hand shall be emptied at an appropriate site at least weekly and before reaching capacity.
-Large debris and trash contained in large roll-off or dumpster style bins shall be disposed of at a designated site when the trash receptacle is full.
+Trash shall be contained and disposed of in a manner that ensures no discharge of trash to surface waters of the state.

-Use secondary containment for sanitation facilities (e.g., portable toilets) to prevent discharges of wastes.
-Both sanitation facilities and the corresponding containment must be placed as far from waters of the state as possible and are prohibited within 100 feet of waters of the state.
+Use secondary containment for sanitation facilities that are provided as part of project activities (e.g., portable toilets) to prevent discharges of wastes.
+Both sanitation facilities and the corresponding containment must be placed 100 feet away from surface waters of the state and riparian areas if practicable.
+If placement 100 feet away from surface waters of the state or riparian areas is not practicable, place the facilities as far away from surface waters of the state and riparian areas as is practicable..

 Clean or replace sanitation facilities and inspect them regularly for leaks and spills.